Louchezer60/trichotillomania-reminder/README.markdown

 - **Triggers Tab**: Calendar view (`tkcalendar`) to monitor daily hair-pulling triggers, with red highlights for days with events.
 - **Statistics Tracking**: Saves trigger counts in `hair_stats.json` for persistent daily statistics.
 - **Cross-Platform**: Runs on Windows (tested) with potential for Linux/macOS (with minor adjustments).
-- **Customizable**: Configurable via `config.json` for camera settings, detection sensitivity, and audio preferences.
+- **Customizable**: Configurable via camera settings, detection sensitivity, and audio preferences.

 ## Requirements
 - **Operating System**: Windows 10/11 (tested); Linux/macOS may require adjustments.
 - **Hardware**:
   - Webcam (USB or built-in).
   - Microphone/speakers for audio feedback.
-  - At least 4GB RAM and a modern CPU for real-time processing.
+  - At least 4GB RAM and a CPU for real-time processing.
 - **Software**:
   - Python 3.8+ (via Anaconda).
-  - Conda environment named "tricho" with required packages (see [Installation](#installation)).
+  - Conda environment named with required packages (see [Installation](#installation)).
 - **Dependencies** (installed in Conda environment):
   - `opencv-python`: For webcam capture and image processing.
   - `mediapipe`: For hand and face landmark detection.